SumitTeerthani/DSA-Challenge/README.md

 # DSA-Challenge
 This repository follows Love babbar and Striver dsa sheet.
-All questions are taken from GFG and sde sheets.
+All questions will be solved on GFG and Leetcode platform.